alan-turing-institute/AutisticaPlatformPrototype/aws/deployed_environment/README.md

 - In **Review**, click **Create pipeline**
 - Navigate to IAM
 - Find the service role you made a note of when setting up the CodeBuild project
-- Create a new inline policy with the following settings:
+- Create a new inline policy with the following settings.
+You can name the policy something like `ecr-write`

 ```json
 {